-We have extended the application deadline until September 15, 2021.
-Applications submitted after this date will be retained and reviewed during the following application period or sooner, if the need arises.
-If you are not selected to serve on the CAB, we will seek to match your interests with opportunities on our Equity and Community Engagement Committee and/or special events including research and educational opportunities.
+The application period for the current year is closed.
+However, we welcome and accept applications year-round.
+New applicants will be considered during the following application period or sooner if the need arises.
+If you are not selected to serve on the CAB, we will seek to match your interests with other opportunities in CHAI and/or special events including research and educational opportunities.

 You can apply for the CAB in several ways:

-By mail: Print this form and send to:
+- By mail: Print the PDF form and send to: